← all insights

 1. Establishing Clear Objectives

-Define success with measurable KPIs.
+Define success with measurable KPIs before you start building.
 Is the goal to reduce customer service response time by 50%, increase lead conversion rates by 15%, or reduce operational errors by 90%?
-Clear objectives guide development and prove ROI.
+Clear, quantifiable objectives guide development, justify the investment, and prove ROI.

 2. Selecting Appropriate Technologies

 Don’t chase the latest hype.
-Choose a technology stack that fits your problem.
-Sometimes a simple, rules-based agent is more effective, reliable, and cheaper than a complex, LLM-powered one.
+Choose a technology stack that fits your problem’s complexity and your team’s capabilities.
+Sometimes a simple, rules-based agent or a fine-tuned smaller model is more effective, reliable, and cheaper than a complex, general-purpose agent powered by the largest LLM.
 Match the complexity of the solution to the complexity of the problem.

 3. Continuous Monitoring and Optimization

-Deployment is the beginning.
-Use analytics to understand where the agent succeeds and fails.
-Implement a feedback loop where human experts can correct the agent’s mistakes, allowing it to learn and improve continuously.
-This human-in-the-loop approach is vital for building trust and reliability.
+Deployment is the beginning, not the end.
+Use observability platforms like LangSmith or custom logging to understand where the agent succeeds and fails.
+Implement a feedback loop where human experts can easily correct the agent’s mistakes, allowing it to learn and improve continuously.
+This human-in-the-loop approach is vital for building trust, ensuring reliability, and improving performance over time.

 Predictions for Industry Evolution